jugmac00/til/zope/how-to-access-zope-via-webdav.md

 After WebDav support was restored, a couple of users tried to use it, but failed to configure WebDav support in Zope properly.

-As Zope now is uses the WSGI approach, WebDav support has to be configured both in Zope and for the WSGI server.
+As Zope now uses the WSGI approach, WebDav support has to be configured both in Zope and for the WSGI server.

 For example, when you use the `waitress` WSGI server and want to enable WebDav support for port 9090: